RimuEirnarn/RimuEirnarn/README.md

 ---

 > [!IMPORTANT]
 > Data stream is clogged.
-Connection to OMV Dijang and Astral Express is interrupted.
+Connection to OMV Dijang and Astral Express are interrupted.
 Maybe because Rimu is trapped in earth?

 ---